 Let’s face it, we’re all looking for the secret to relationship happiness.
 After all, as human beings, we’re wired for connection.
-Each person and every relationship is intricately unique, but new research shows how there may be certain commonalities that successful, happy, long-lasting relationships—in all their beautiful diversity—share.
-(Spoiler alert: porn isn’t on the list.)
+Each person and every relationship is intricately unique, but this research shows how there may be certain commonalities that successful, happy, long-lasting relationships—in all their beautiful diversity—share.

 1. How individuals perceive their partner’s commitment to the relationship